shivaprasadredd/Assignment2-Adumala/README.md

 * Items that should be brought for maximum enjoyment.
     * Indian currency.
-    * No need to bring anything we have everything for enjoyment.
+    * No need to bring anything we have everything for enjoyment